ijij6960/mutelol/README.md

 It was very tiresome that I input "/mute all" everytime entering a game So I make this.

+### You can download this program : https://github.com/ijij6960/mutelol/raw/master/exe/MuteLoL.exe

-This function is very simple
+This program is very simple

 1. A smile icon will appear on your tray bard after executing mutelol.exe